geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/cvp.md

 # sidebar_label: "Welcome"
 ---

-# Requirements
+# Core Value Propositions

-## The Core Value Propositions
+The goal of the 1.0 (Alpha) release is to provide an app to a small group that will use the app and provide us with feedback.
+The 1.0 release will partially test our business model by helping us evaluate its success at implementing the "core value propositions" (CVPs) for GGC.

-The goal of the alpha release is to provide an app through Apple's TestFlight to an alpha test community that will use the app without charge in return for providing us with feedback on the strengths and weaknesses of the system.
-The alpha release is intended to partially test our business model  by implementing what we hypothesize to be the "core value propositions" (CVPs) for GGC.
-Core value propositions are the minimal set of capabilities that we must provide to users in order for them to find the application to be of acceptable value (i.e. they will want to use the app to support their gardening practices.)
+Core value propositions are the minimal set of capabilities that must be provided to users in order for them to find the application to be of acceptable value (i.e. they will want to use the app to support their gardening practices.)

 Core Value Propositions come in two flavors:
 * Unique value propositions.
 These are capabilities that, to our knowledge, are not available in any other app.